brootaylor/brootaylor-v3/src/_content/pages/now.md

 ---
 title: "What I'm doing now"
 # Populates the `meta description` for a page
-summary: "This is a place to log stuff I've got on the go at the moment.
+summary: "This is a place to log what I've got on the go at the moment.
 Work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on."
 # Populates the opening / `lead` text on a page
 lead:
-  - This is a place to log stuff I've got on the go at the moment.
+  - This is a place to log what I've got on the go at the moment.
   - Work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on.
   - <a href="https://nownownow.com/about">Now pages</a> are quite common these days.
-Maybe make one for yourself!
+If you haven't already, maybe make one for yourself!

 bodyClass: "now"

 dateShow: true # Show the date in the header for this page
 date: 2024-03-29T16:10:27.631Z
-updated: 2025-01-15T18:33:27.631Z
+updated: 2025-01-23T23:41:27.631Z

 location:
   locality: Crawley